Where to eat in Kerry

 Dingle Distillery

-Small-batch Irish whiskey, gin and vodka distillery in Dingle town.
+Small-batch Irish whiskey, gin and vodka distillery.
 Tours and tastings.
-The original Dingle Single Malt Whiskey is a rising star in the industry.
-Tours sell out in summer — book ahead.
+Dingle Single Malt is a rising star in Irish whiskey.
+Book ahead in summer — tours sell out.

 Craft brewery